What Questions Do Car Loan Brokers Ask?

 How will you repay the loan?

-To assess your current financial profile and identify how much surplus income you have to put towards your purchase, your car loan broker will ask questions relevant to your overall employment, residential and lifestyle profile.
+To assess your current financial profile and identify how much surplus income you have to put towards your purchase, your car loan broker will ask questions about your:

-This is to ensure that we have all of the information to assist the lender in making an informed decision on your approval.
+This information assists the lender in making an informed decision on your approval.

-Questions will be aimed at identifying your length of employment, employment status and duration, and financial based questions to ascertain affordability for the loan.
+Broker questions aim to find your length of employment, employment status (eg. full time, part time, casual) and other questions to check your affordability for the loan.

 - What is your income?